8 ways to remember to take your medication

 How can I remember to take my medication?

 It can be easy to forget to take your meds, but there are many different things you can try to remind yourself.
-Once you find the one that works for you, you’re far less likely to forget.
+Once you find the one that works for you, you’re less likely to forget.

 1. Learn about your medication

 Learning about your medication is a good way to motivate yourself to remember to take them.
-If you understand your medical condition, how your medication works, and what could happen if you don’t take a dose, you are more likely to remember to take it.
+If you understand your medical condition, how your meds works and what could happen if you don’t take a dose, you are more likely to remember to take it.
 Learning about side effects is also a good idea so that you can spot it early on if you start to feel any unwanted effects.

 2. Pill boxes

 Pill boxes are used to help you remember which pills you should be taking, and on what days of the week.
 At a glance you will be able to see if you have taken your pills for the day, and how many you have taken.
-These pill boxes can be found in most pharmacies and are small enough to slip into a bag or a pocket to bring around during the day with you.
-Avoid leaving your pill box in a hot car, as it could affect your medication.

-4. Setting an alarm
+3. Setting an alarm

-If you don’t want to download a specific app, you could simply set an alarm or reminder on your phone to go off at the same time every day to remind you to take your medication.
+You could simply set an alarm or reminder on your phone to go off at the same time every day to remind you to take your medication.
 Set the alarm to repeat so that you don’t have to switch it back on each day, you can just set it once and won’t have to worry about it again.

 5. Calendar alerts

-If you prefer not to use a mobile to track your medication, you can try using a paper calendar or diary.
+If you prefer not to use a mobile to track your meds, you can try using a paper calendar or diary.
 Mark the time down on the day that you are due to take the medication, and tick it or cross it off after you have taken it.

 In order for this to work, you will need to make sure to update the calendar frequently.
 The main purpose of this is to get you into a regular routine to remember to take your medication.